 The Smart Centres Index (SCI) was developed as part of our Distributed Futures programme and is an initiative to track the development of technology and financial centres across the world in their support for and readiness for new technology applications.
 It aims to help investors, governments, and regulators track the attractiveness of technology centres for new technologies and products by measuring how attuned centres and their regulatory systems are to attracting innovation and growth in Science, Technology, Energy Systems, Machine Learning, Distributed Ledgers, and Fintech.

-The sixth edition of the Smart Centres Index was published on 22 November 2022.
-SCI 6 rates the innovation and technology offerings of leading commercial centres, tracking their ability to create, develop, and deploy technology.
+The eighth edition of the Smart Centres Index was published on 23 November 2023.
+SCI 8 rates the innovation and technology offerings of leading commercial centres, tracking their ability to create, develop, and deploy technology.